15+ Cute And Easy Summer Doodles For Your Bullet Journal

 All this fun turned into my new “How To Doodle: Summer Doodles” video, which you can check out at the end of the post.

-As I mentioned in my post Beginner’s Guide To Doodling, the secret to doodling lies in dividing any doodle into basic shapes, so in all my tutorials below, I’ll be starting from some basic shapes.
+The secret to doodling lies in dividing any doodle into basic shapes, so in all my tutorials below, I’ll be starting with some basic shapes.

 15 Easy Summer Doodles